If your question is not answered below, please get in touch

 Chieftain is a worldwide supplier of performance fabric, headquartered in Ireland and with offices in the UK, and partners around Europe.
 Our R&D, quality control, distribution and marketing all takes place in Ireland.
 All our fabric is manufactured in Europe, but is hand inspected at our facility in Ireland before dispatch.

 We use recycled sources for our backing cloths whenever possible.
-These can either be recycled PVC sources or sustainable cotton.
+These can either be recycled PVC sources, recycled polyester or sustainable cotton.
 We have reduced the PVC content of all of our fabrics.
-We can recycle used fabrics which have reached the end of their useful life.
+We can recycle used fabrics which have reached the end of their useful life and are active members of the Vinyl PLus Organisation.
 We know plastics are not renewable, and we recognise that in an ideal world we would not use them, but we’re doing as much as we can … and more than most.

-All we need is a small sample of the colour you want matched.
-Whether that is a vinyl, a fabric, a Pantone number or an RAL code, we can match it.
+All we need is a small sample of the colour / design you want matched.
+Whether that is a vinyl, a Pantone number or an RAL code, we can match it.
 Our minimum run depends on the product ordered but is as little as 500m.

 Width is between 1.37 and 1.41 metres.
 Usable width is at least 1.37 metres wide.